Inter-Canyon Station 1

 TANKER 71

-1981 White Expiditor 2-Road Boss / Onnen 3000 gallon water tank, also ran as Tanker 72 and Tender 671, and is nicknamed “Dewey”.
-The chassis was donated by Coors and re-built into a fire unit, this was sold to the Bandimere Speedway in Morrison.
+1981 White Expeditor 2-Road Boss / Onnen 3000 gallon water tank, also ran as Tanker 72 and Tender 671 and is nicknamed “Dewey”.
+The chassis was donated by Coors and re-built into a fire unit.
+Sold to the Bandimere Speedway in Morrison.

 Shown here running as Tender 671